Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Results and discussion

-Starting first with Virgo-replica mass, we observe that the mass derived from the 3D simulation-derived profiles is 4.9$\%$ lower than the mass from fitted profiles (Table \ref{tab:mass}).
-We will discuss in Sect. \ref{sub6.virgoenv} how this small difference is significantly increased depending on the LoS.\\ Focusing on the hydrostatic mass bias, we discuss the impact of fitting the radial profiles by contrast to using the 3D simulation-derived profiles.
+Starting with the Virgo-replica mass, we observe that the mass derived from the 3D simulation-derived profiles is 4.9$\%$ lower than that from fitted profiles (Table \ref{tab:mass}).
+In Sect. \ref{sub6.virgoenv}, we discuss how this small difference is significantly increased depending on the LoS.\\ Focusing on the hydrostatic mass bias, we discuss the impact of fitting the radial profiles by contrast to using the 3D simulation-derived profiles.
 The top panel of Fig. \ref{bias_fit} shows the hydrostatic mass bias, similarly to Fig.\ref{dep_bias}.
-The bias estimated from the 3D profiles without fitting is the orange solid line, the bias estimated while fitting the pressure profile to the gNFW model is the dark green dashed line and the bias estimated while fitting the pressure and the electron density to the $\beta$-model is the dark green dotted line.
-By fitting the pressure profile, the dip at 480~kpc is increased by $20\%$ and the peak at 950~kpc is reduced by $20\%$.
+The bias estimated from the 3D profiles without fitting is the orange solid line, the bias estimated while fitting the pressure profile to the gNFW model is the dark green dashed line, and the bias estimated while fitting the pressure and the electron density to the $\beta$ model is the dark green dotted line.
+By fitting the pressure profile, the dip at 480~kpc is increased by $20\%$, and the peak at 950~kpc is reduced by $20\%$.
 Within $R_{500}$, the hydrostatic mass bias does not depend much on the radius compared to the bias estimated without fitting the radial profiles.
-Then, from 1.2~Mpc to 3~Mpc the bias computed from the fitted pressure profile is larger than the bias computed without fitting any profile.
-Finally, the two biases, with or without fitted radial profiles, are close to 1 between 2.5 and 3~Mpc \\ The bias estimated from the fitted pressure and electron density profiles shows a smoother behaviour than that estimated from 3D simulation-derived profiles.
-The general trend is the same: A dip at 400~kpc and a peak at $R_{500}$.
+Then, from 1.2~Mpc to 3~Mpc, the bias computed from the fitted pressure profile is larger than that computed without fitting any profile.
+Finally, the two biases, with or without fitted radial profiles, are close to one between 2.5 and 3~Mpc. \\ The bias estimated from the fitted pressure and electron density profiles shows a smoother behaviour than that estimated from 3D simulation-derived profiles.
+The general trend is the same: a dip at 400~kpc and a peak at $R_{500}$.
 The three biases have the same value at about 2.5~Mpc.
-In the case of the bias estimated from the 3D profiles, we note that fitting the profiles smooths the small variations, but the estimated bias at $R_{500}$ and at 2.5~Mpc are quite consistent regardless of using a fitted profile or a simulation-based one.
-As a matter of fact, 3D pressure and electron density profiles are already very smooth, so fitting those profiles did not change very much their shape and the derived mass bias.
+In the case of the bias estimated from the 3D profiles, we note that fitting the profiles smooths the small variations.
+Still, the estimated bias at $R_{500}$ and 2.5~Mpc are quite consistent regardless of whether a fitted profile or a simulation-based one is used.
+As a matter of fact, 3D pressure and electron density profiles are already very smooth, so fitting those profiles did not change their shape and the derived mass bias very much.